luxas/kubeadm-workshop/README.md

 As mentioned earlier, experimental features of different kinds will be used in this tutorial to show off the latest and greatest features in Kubernetes.

 kubeadm for example, can take options from a configuration file in order to be customized easily.
-But the API exposed in v1.6 is _not_ stable, and under heavy development.
+But the API exposed right now is _not_ stable, and under heavy development.
 So this will definitely change (to the better) in time for v1.7.

 The configuration file we'll use here looks like this in `kubeadm.yaml`: